mohittopiya/car-logic-simulator/README.md

-# Driving Simulation Command-Line Project
+# Car Logic Simulation Project

 This project simulates a basic car driving experience using command-line inputs.
 The simulation requires users to follow logical steps to operate a car correctly, including actions like starting the ignition, releasing the handbrake, pressing the clutch, shifting gears, and accelerating.
 The simulation also enforces proper driving protocols, ensuring realistic behavior.